 “We tend to use prayer as a last resort, but God wants it to be our first line of defense.
 We pray when there’s nothing else we can do, but God wants us to pray before we do anything at all.”
 Oswald Chambers

 So here is my plan.
-I’m committing to 31 Days of Praying for my People.
-I’m setting the goal of praying for my children each and every day for the month of August.
+I’m committing to 3o Days of Praying for my People.
+I’m setting the goal of praying for my children each and every day.
 I’m committing to being intentional, to being faithful and to working toward creating a habit of covering my kids in prayer, purposefully and daily.

 And guess what?
 I’d love for you to join me!
 We do challenges to eat whole foods and challenges to tighten up our abs.
 How about a challenge that might influence the next school year, a challenge that might affect the next generation, a challenge that might very well have eternal impact and change our hearts at the very same time?